aarsteinmedia/am-gdpr/README.md

 Download `build/index.js` to you local server (and rename it?), or use GitHub as CDN: https://cdn.jsdelivr.net/gh/aarsteinmedia/am-gdpr/build/index.js.

 Add this script to all the pages of your website, either in `head` or right before the closing `body` tag.
-Then, add the web component itself, `am-gdpr` to the bottom of each page, and plot in your TagManager ID.
+Then, add the web component itself, `am-cookies` to the bottom of each page, and plot in your TagManager ID.

 Example:
 ```xml